 California implements lands pass for Hope Valley

-Recreating around Picketts Junction in Hope Valley will require visitors to purchase a pass from the state of California starting Jan.
-1.
+Visitors recreating around Picketts Junction in Hope Valley are now required to purchase a pass from the State of California.

-The California Department of Fish and Game is implementing the $4.32 a day or $24.33 a year pass to raise money to support state lands.
+On Jan.
+1, the California Department of Fish and Game implemented the $4.32 a day or $24.33 a year pass to raise money to support state lands.

 While the law has been in place since 1988, it wasn’t until August 2016 that the California Fish and Game Commission voted to add 37 state properties, including Hope Valley.